sailpoint-oss/golang-sdk/api_v3/docs/SearchAPI.md

 [[Back to README]](../README.md)

-## SearchCount
+## Count Documents Satisfying a Query

 > SearchCount(ctx).Search(search).Execute()

-Count Documents Satisfying a Query
+Performs a search with a provided query and returns the count of results in the X-Total-Count header.

 ### Example